 In Legal Cases

 Affidavits often play a vital role in legal cases.
 They provide written evidence that helps courts make informed decisions.
 For instance, witness affidavits can corroborate testimonies in civil and criminal trials.
-Affidavits of evidence in chief streamline court proceedings by presenting main evidence in a written format, eliminating the need for witnesses to appear in person.
+Affidavits of evidence in chief streamline court proceedings by presenting the main evidence in a written format, eliminating the need for witnesses to appear in person.
 Affidavits of service confirm the delivery of legal documents, ensuring procedural compliance.

 For Personal Matters